leofukui/neta/README.md

 ## The Origin Story ✨🔮

-This project was **vibe coded** in less than 24 hours, fueled by mild annoyance.
+This project was vibe-coded in less than 24 hours, fuelled by mild annoyance.
 Why?
-Because those otherwise cool Ray-Ban Meta glasses often replied "I can't do that on your glasses."
-Neta was created to bridge that gap, taking your WhatsApp messages (text or images!) and getting answers from the major AI platforms.
+Because every time I said **"Hey Meta"** to those otherwise cool Ray-Ban Meta glasses, I'd get hit with **"I can't do that on your glasses."**

-The default settings are optimized for responses that are easily read back by smart glasses and concise enough for WhatsApp – but hey, it's your hack, feel free to tweak it!
+So I built **Neta**.
+Neta will *never* leave you hanging.
+You say: _"Hey Neta, send a picture to Capivara,"_ — and like magic, you get exactly what you asked for.
+Yeah, **"Hey Neta"** really works 😁.

+Some features aren't available everywhere 🌍 — but Neta makes sure your assistants are.
+Plus, you can pick your favourite AI to power it.

+It's fully chat-based because I wanted to make use of the plans I’ve already paid for.

+Anyway, cheers.

 **👉 Meet the Crew (Your AI Agents):**